mediafly/extensions-documentation/interactives.md

 #### Use 2: Send configuration parameters to the app
 Optionally, Interactives can then return a JSON Object with specifics on how the app should behave.
-E.g. on ""iOS, return value may be a JSON Object such as this:
+E.g. on iOS, return value may be a JSON Object such as this:

 		{
-		  “mflyInitVersion”: “2”,
+		  “mflyInitVersion”: “3”,
-		  “mflyWideScreenSupport”: true,
+		  “mflyWideScreenSupport”: true
-		  “mflyItems”: [“slug1”, “slug2”, … “slugN”]
 		}

 *Supported parameters:*<br>